ansible/ansible/docsite/latest/rst/playbooks2.rst

         (...)

-        # create an user with a given password
+        # create a user with a given password
         - user: name=guestuser
                 state=present
                 uid=5000